Southwest Ohio Regional Transit Authority: Metro Bus routes

-SORTA Metro operates about 40 major fixed bus routes, as well as a demand-responsive paratransit service.
+Metro operates about 43 major fixed bus routes, as well as a demand-responsive paratransit service.
 Of the major routes, roughly half run only at rush hours and are essentially commuter services, some of them serving the reverse commute.
 The other half operate throughout the day, and some offer increased frequency during rush hours.
 Approximately 90% of all trips are made on the all-day routes, and 10% on the express commuter routes.
-Routes 4, 11, 17, 33, 43, 51, and 78 run at all times.
+Routes 4, 17, 19, 33, 43, 51, and 78 run at all times.

-Routes 29X and 82X extend into neighboring Clermont County under an arrangement with the Clermont Transportation Connection.
+Routes 29X Milford Express and 82X Eastgate Express extend into neighboring Clermont County under an arrangement with the Clermont Transportation Connection.

-Routes 71X & 72X extend into neighboring Warren County under an arrangement with Warren County Transit.
+Route 71X Kings Island Express extends into neighboring Warren County under an arrangement with Warren County Transit.

-Route 20 has a layover in neighboring Butler County with connections to Butler County Regional Transit Authority's Route R3 Oxford-Forest Park Connector at the Forest Park Park and Ride and at a stop across from Fairfield Meijer.
+Route 20 Winton Road-Forest Park has a layover at the Fairfield Meijer in neighboring Butler County with connections to Butler County Regional Transit Authority's Route R3 Oxford-Forest Park Connector at the Forest Park Park and Ride.

-More information about bus routes and individual route schedules can be found on Metro's Fixed Route Schedules page.